What is EBIT Growth and why is it Important for Businesses?

 The importance of EBIT growth

 A business’ ability to grow its EBIT is a strong indicator of financial health and long-term success.
-When EBIT increases over time, it usually means the business is generating more revenue, managing costs effectively, or both.
+If your business EBIT increases over time, it will typically mean that your business is generating more revenue, managing costs more effectively, or both.

 1. EBIT growth indicates operational efficiency